binerogroup/documentation/_sources/compute/flavors.rst.txt

 This general purpose flavor group has a well rounded combination of CPU and memory and is suitable for most general application use-cases that does not have heavy or intensive CPU requirements.

-This flavor group provides a good cost for performance and is recommended for use-cases with low to medium usage requirements.
+This flavor group provides a good cost for performance and we recommend it for use-cases with low to medium usage requirements.

 Version 1 with Intel CPU